12 extremely useful Gmail settings

 RETURN YOUR EMAILS IN THE RIGHT ORDER

-You will understand this better if you compare how the emails appear in the “Offers” tab in one and how on a desktop computer.
+You will understand this better if you compare how the emails appear in the “Offers” tab in one phone and how on a desktop computer.

 In practice, this means that messages in this category do not appear in chronological order, for no apparent reason behind the sequence.
 And you often end up seeing messages from earlier days at the top, with more recent messages below them.
 On our phone we saw messages from November 17 while today we have November 22 !!